KrutikaSoor/Club_website/README.md

 # Club_website

- This is traveling club website where user can book trip and book flight.
+Welcome to Club_website, a traveling club website where users can easily book trips and flights.
+Manage your travel plans efficiently with our user-friendly interface.

+ TO make migrations -
+ ``bash
+    python manage.py makemigrations
+    ```
- TO make migrations - python manage.py makemigrations To execute migrations - python manage.py migrate
+ To execute migrations -
+ ``bash
+    python manage.py migrate
+    ```
- To run server - python manage.py runserver
+ To run server -
+ ``bash
+    python manage.py runserver
+    ```